function61/varasto/docs/guide_storing-tvshows.md

-Now let's tell Varasto exactly which TV series this is, fetch IMDb ID according to [these instructions](guide_storing-movies.md#fetching-metadata), but instead of entering it for a collection like with movies we enter the metadata ID for the main series directory (Varasto will know that collections under this directory are for the same series):
+Now let's tell Varasto exactly which TV series this is, fetch IMDb ID according to [these instructions](guide_storing-movies.md#fetching-metadata), but instead of entering it for a collection like with movies we enter the metadata ID for the main series directory (Varasto will know that collections under this directory tree are for the same series):

 ![](guide_storing-tvshows-enter-imdb-id.png)